o2r-project/o2r-guestlister/README.md

 * an editor with level `500`,
 * and an admin with level `1000`.

-This allows trying out the o2r reference-implementation without going through the [ORCID](https://orcid.org/) app registration.
+The demo data makes exploration of the o2r platform with different user roles possible.
+It can be configured by editing the `testUsers` object in `config/config.js`.

 ## Dockerfile